'Fly tipping' or 'dumping' are the common terms used to describe the illegal deposit of waste onto land.

 To report a fly tip please use the online form - please include as much information as you can or alternatively, contact Customer Services on 01264 368000.

 Following an investigation, the Council may be able to prosecute the person(s) who committed the fly tipping offence.
 If you reported the offence, we will be keen to use your evidence in court.
 It is important to note that even if you do not wish to be a witness, it is still important to report these crimes.

 - Offenders can be fined up to £50,000 and/or 5 years imprisonment.

-- Fines are unlimited if the case goes to the County Court.
+- Fines are unlimited if the case goes to the Crown Court.

 |Some of the documents are in pdf format.
 You can download and install a free PDF reader to enable you to read and print them.
 Click here to download Adobe Acrobat (PDF) Reader.|